Elusive orchids and deadly carrots

 4 min read

-Obviously my usual column is about York Gate and I will talk about the garden as well, but I have to mention my recent family holiday to the Algarve, Portugal.
+Obviously my usual column is about York Gate Garden and I will talk about the garden as well, but I have to mention my recent family holiday to the Algarve, Portugal.

 We went at the end of March for a few reasons – my wife and kids have fair hair and burn at the slightest hint of sun; the price is much more reasonable at this time of year; and it’s not as busy.
 Something I had hoped for, but wasn’t a reason for the trip, was to see the odd Portuguese wildflower.
 I wasn’t expecting the wonderful geeky botanical experience I got!